WPC-Systems-Ltd/WPC_Python_driver_release/Examples/Console/UART/README.md

 ### Hardware Requirement

-In order to run this example, you should have one of WPC-USB-DAQ series product as well as, -AOD, -AD, -D, -TD, -CD and -RD, those contain UART interface.
+In order to run this example, you should get one of WPC-USB-DAQ series product as well as, -AOD, -AD, -D, -TD, -CD and -RD, those contain UART interface.

 Then, we take `WPC-USB-DAQ-F1-D` for example.